Yehdar/Star-Wars-Theme-Whatsapp-Clone/README.md

 # MY MOST AMBITIOUS PROJECT YET
 It is an understatement when I say I was definitely punching above my weight class for this project.
-This was the first time I went deep into backend development and it was certainly an uphill battle.
+This was the first time I dived extremely deep into backend development and it was certainly an uphill battle.
 On countless occassions, I suffered a lot.
 Thankfully, in the end I pulled through and developed it.
 That said, there are bugs here and there which I will fix on a later date (DAMN YOU POSTMAN 500 INTERNAL SERVER ERROR)!

 ## Details
 - MERN (MongoDB, Express, React, NodeJS) Full Stack build
 - Firebase as host
-- React for designing whatsapp UI
+- React for designing whatsapp clone UI
 - Used MUI for the icons
 - Postman and Express for creating API
 - MongoDB as database